cthunline/cthunline-doc/docs/documentation/introduction.md

 🎵 Jukebox (game master can play audio to everyone)

-✏️ Sketch (draw things, display images and small tokens)
+✏️ Sketch (draw things, write things, display images and small tokens)

 📓 Notes (remember important stuff)

 ## What games can I play?

 These are the games implemented right now:

+👽 Alien

 💀 Apocalypse World (1st edition)